 As it turned out, even today’s improved OCR requires careful proofreading to eliminate all the inevitable glitches, hiccups, and mangled words, plus the occasional, completely missing line of copy.
 In the process, poring over the OCR’d file to fix things up, and evaluating the writing from 30 years’ remove, I soon began to notice further fixes — editorial ones — that would be good to make as well.

 So, after saving a file of the original version intact once the typographical cleanup had been finished, I created a new version to incorporate revisions.
 The fixes were intended to be limited at first — just where needed for clarity or to smooth things out here and there.
 But as is typical once I get to editing in earnest, new lines of thought, as well as extensions of points already present in the original but only cursorily covered, began to raise their collective voice.
-This resulted in two entirely new sections that have been inserted into the revised and updated article I had not anticipated, even as I was composing them.
+This resulted in a number of entirely new sections that have been inserted into the revised and updated article I had not anticipated, even as I was composing them.

 Vipassana then, mindfulness now

 Then there was the issue that times had changed since the initial writing of the piece three decades ago.
 Originally titled, “What the Ultimate Observation Method Overlooks: Taking Stock of Buddhist Vipassana Meditation,” the name of the meditation practice itself previously in use now bordered on passé for general internet consumption in 2020.

 Today, the term “vipassana” is more commonly termed “mindfulness.”
 And not only is vipassana as a conceptual framework now mostly the province of practitioners involved in the Theravada Buddhist tradition in which mindfulness meditation is rooted, its additional labeling as Buddhist is also frequently dropped these days.
 Which is understandable since mindfulness is now very often taught secularly.